-The core of the exhibit revolves around three major projects: Dykes to Watch Out For, the syndicated comic strip she wrote and drew for twenty-five years; her graphic memoirs, Fun Home/A Family Tragicomic (2006), chosen Best Book of the Year by the New York Times, and also the basis of a Tony Award-winning musical of the same name; and the acclaimed, Are You My Mother?
+A major exhibition at the University of Vermont’s Fleming Museum of Art in 2018 revolved around three major projects: Dykes to Watch Out For, the syndicated comic strip she wrote and drew for twenty-five years; her graphic memoirs, Fun Home/A Family Tragicomic (2006), chosen Best Book of the Year by the New York Times, and also the basis of a Tony Award-winning musical of the same name; and the acclaimed, Are You My Mother?
 A Comic Drama (2012), a New York Times, USA Today, Time, Slate, and Barnes & Noble Best Book of the Year.

-While excited by the opportunity to organize her work for a museum show, it represented a new role for Bechdel, who “struggled with the idea of the artist in our culture.
+While excited by the opportunity to organize her work for a museum show, it represented a new role for Bechdel, who has “struggled with the idea of the artist in our culture.
 Being a cartoonist was a way to rebel against the idea of high and low art.”
 Despite that, Bechdel recognized that tackling her fraught relationship with her father in Fun Home felt “intimate and not quite so silly.
 I had to reconnect with the fact that I was engaged in making art.”